abdou6666/ms-learning/README.md

 ## Step 5: Testing
 Once the services are up and running, you can test your application.
 Depending on your project and its services, open a web browser or use tools like Postman to interact with the application.

-Access the services as needed using the appropriate URLs, such as http://localhost:8081 .
-Refer to each project's documentation for specific endpoints and usage.
+Access the services as needed using the appropriate URL, http://localhost:8081 because the api-gateway is configured in this port  .

 ## Step 6: Stopping and Cleanup